Last updated 18 min read

 Where to go from here?

-I've made my own Redux Architecture library for iOS which is called Puredux
+I've made my own UDF Architecture framework for iOS which is called Puredux

 Here is a list of most famous iOS UDF libraries for inspiration: